 I pray that despite all that I have written here, the Lord’s Spirit will speak into your heart and mind and give you the necessary understanding and faith to take His Word for it and believe!

-God bless you all!Thank Sri with a coffee 🙂
+God bless you all!Thank Sri 🙂